Data Protection Policy

 13. Policy Awareness

 13.1 A copy of this policy statement will be given to all new members of Assembly Commission staff and relevant third parties, such as agency staff and secondees.
-Existing Assembly Commission staff and any relevant third parties will be advised of the policy which will be posted on the Assembly Commission website and AssISt, as will any subsequent revisions.
+Existing Assembly Commission staff and any relevant third parties will be advised of the policy which will be posted on the Assembly Commission website, as will any subsequent revisions.
 All staff and relevant third parties are to be familiar with and comply with this policy at all times.

 13.2 Training